pyhoon/web-api-client-b4x/README.md

 3. Copy to B4X Additional Libraries directory (to share with 3 platforms)
 4. Open either B4A, B4i or B4J IDE (Start with B4J is recommended)
 5. Click the IDE menu File -> New -> Web API Client
+6. Create a new project with any name you like
-6. Edit the URL (in B4XMainPage module line #11) to point to your Web API server address
+7. Edit the URL (in B4XMainPage module line #11) to point to your Web API server address
 ```
 Private URL As String = "http://192.168.0.3:19800/v1/"
 ```